wp-plugins/restore-image-title/readme.txt

 = 1.1 =
 Checks for existence of title attribute before adding anything.
 Filters title with esc_attr() to avoid any markup in the title breaking the ing tag.

+= 1.5 =
+New feature - now adds titles to gallery thumbnails and to images displayed by lightbox plugins.